Tuesday, March 28, 2023

 Finally, the correct use of Sequencers helps to draft more complex sentence structures and develop the ability to express thoughts in a clear and organized manner.

-TYPES OF SEQUENCES
+TYPES OF SEQUENCING

 1. Chronological sequence